TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

    can be verified by sending packets with VLAN ID using packETH tool.

--# In the packETH tool on the **PC 1**, which has IP address `192.168.1.<pc1>`, enter the details as shown in the below picture.
+-# In the packETH tool on the **PC 1**, which has IP address `192.168.1.<pc1>`, load the `swintervlanrouting` configuration file from `<ETHFW_PATH>/docs/packeth_configurations/` directory.

+   The loaded configuration should match with the below picture.

    ![](packethswintervlan.png "packETH settings for software interVLAN routing")